Skip to main content

 Rate Limiting

 Without rate limiting, a single misbehaving client can bring down your API for everyone.
 Implement it early, not as an afterthought.
+I've seen this bite teams who thought "we'll add it later."
+Later never came, and then a bot hammered their endpoint for three hours.

 import rateLimit from 'express-rate-limit';